metrico/qryn-docs/docs/profiling/ingestion.md

 ## ** Continuous Profiling **

 ### Application Performance Profiling
-Pyroscope is a continuous profiling format that allows you to analyze the performance of your applications.
-When sending profiles to qryn using the qryn otel-collector, you can choose between two primary methods:
+Pyroscope is a continuous profiling format that allows you to analyze the performance of your applications.<br>
+When sending profiles to **qryn** using the **qryn otel-collector**, you can choose between two primary methods:

 ![qryn_pyroscope_flow](https://github.com/metrico/qryn-docs/assets/1423657/e1d4232a-d2c4-467d-8b34-fae0ca95b42e)